Board of Directors

-Tanzina Islam is the Manager of Health Promotion & Community Relations for the East Mississauga Community Health Centre.
-In her role, she oversees Health Promotion programs targeting priority populations, supports strategic planning, and monitors population needs and advocates for the good health of the Mississauga community.
-She was formerly a Project Coordinator at CASSA for the CapaCITY Creators Project and is a current member of CASSA’s Health Equity Task Force.
+Tanzina Islam is a public health planner specializing in health promotion strategies within the community health sector.
+She is currently the Manager of Health Promotion & Community Relations at the East Mississauga Community Health Centre.
+In her role, she oversees health interventions targeting priority populations, supports strategic planning, and monitors population needs and advocates for the good health of the Mississauga community.
+She was a former Project Coordinator at CASSA for the CapaCITY Creators Project and is a current member of CASSA’s Health Equity Task Force.

-Tanzina has worked in the areas of mental health, chronic health, gender-based violence, community engagement and health equity across institutions such as Humber College, Toronto Public Health and the Centre for Addiction & Mental Health (CAMH).
+Tanzina has worked in the areas of mental health, chronic health, gender-based violence, community engagement, social justice and health equity across institutions such as Humber College, Toronto Public Health, St Michael’s Hospital and the Centre for Addiction & Mental Health (CAMH).
 Tanzina also leads two independent research projects focused on ‘understanding honour killing as a form of gender-based violence’ and ‘identifying risk factors for global sex trafficking’.
 She is a University of Toronto Alumni and holds a Master of Public Health degree.
 Her expertise lies in applying evidence-based knowledge when developing, implementing and evaluating health interventions.
 Central to her focus is integrating equity-focused frameworks when planning health services for marginalized populations.
-She hopes to be a part of initiatives that empower communities, strengthening community action, and challenge sociopolitical structures that contribute to poor health and inequity
+She hopes to be a part of initiatives that empower communities, strengthening community action, and challenge sociopolitical structures that contribute to poor health and health disparities.

 Leanne Saldanha – Treasurer